 - Michigan’s 21,589 Asian-owned businesses had sales and receipts of $7.7 billion and employed 66,293 people in 2007, the last year for which data is available.
 The state’s 10,770 Latino-owned businesses had sales and receipts of $3.9 billion and employed 18,508 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are essential to Michigan’s economy as workers.
+Immigrants are essential to Michigan’s economy as workers and taxpayers.

 - Immigrants accounted for 11% of total economic output in the Detroit metropolitan area as of 2007, according to a study by the Fiscal Policy Institute.

 - Latinos in Michigan paid $1.1 billion in federal taxes and $565 million in state/local taxes in 2013, according to the Partnership for a New American Economy.
 In particular, foreign-born Latinos paid $296 million in federal taxes and $152 million in state/local taxes.

 - The federal tax contribution of Michigan’s Latino population included over $799 million to Social Security and $187 million to Medicare in 2013.
 Foreign-born Latinos contributed over $216 million to Social Security and $51 million to Medicare that year.